psarando/shire-reckoning/Middle-earth-simulation.md

-If the Stewards' Reckoning had continued through III 3020, I calculate a deficit of 20h:21m:26s by the start of Stewards' III 3021, but adding to this deficit about 1/4 of the yearly deficit (approximately 1h:27m), to get to the start of the New Reckoning IV 1, would still be a deficit of less than 1 day.
+If the Stewards' Reckoning had continued through III 3020, I calculate a deficit of 20h:21m:26s by the start of Stewards' III 3021, but adding to this deficit about 1/4 of the yearly deficit (approximately 1h:27m), to get to the start of [New Reckoning IV 1](#now-the-minutiae), would still be a deficit of less than 1 day.

-I believe I have accurately reproduced all of the Kings' and Stewards' Reckoning rules as presented in Appendix D in my calendar simulations, and with it I have verified all of Tolkien's statements about the *Deficit*, with the one exception of the "about 8 hours deficit" around III 2060 (though his statement about the deficit around III 2360 is still a little ambiguous to me).
+I believe I have accurately reproduced all of the Kings' and Stewards' Reckoning rules as presented in Appendix D in my calendar simulations, and with it I have verified all of Tolkien's statements about the *Deficit*, with the exception of "about 8 hours deficit" around III 2060 (though his statement about the deficit around III 2360 is still a little ambiguous to me).
 I also now believe any miscalculations Tolkien presented in Appendix D might be explained by him using a shortcut of calculating the deficit for Second Age years instead of II 3441 plus Third Age years.